ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

         +---------------------+---------------+
         ```

+    !!! error "If you see an error in your status"
+        If you see that your build ran into an error please visit the [Troubleshooting Secure Build section](#troubleshooting-secure-build)

 4. You can continue to check the logs to monitor the progress of your secure build with the previous logs command

     ``` bash